trinodb/trino/docs/src/main/sphinx/connector/redshift.md

 Redshift `UNLOAD` command to unload query results on to the S3 bucket in the form of Parquet files and reading these Parquet files from S3 bucket.
 Parquet files will be removed as Trino query finishes.
-Additionally, it's preferable to define a custom life cycle policy on S3 bucket.
+Additionally, it's preferable to define a custom life cycle policy on an S3 bucket.
 This feature intends to bring query results faster compared to the default JDBC approach when fetching large query result set from Redshift.
+One of the limitation is that Redshift and S3 must be in the same region.

 The following table describes configuration properties for using `UNLOAD` command in Redshift connector: